 To understand the history of HDFN due to anti-D, it is useful to review the immune response.

-A primary (1°) immune response is the response that occurs following the first exposure to a foreign antigen.
+A primary (1°) immune response occurs following the first exposure to a foreign antigen.

 A secondary (2°)/anamnestic immune response occurs following subsequent exposures.

-The main differentiating features as related to producing anti-D during pregnancy are shown in the table and figure.
+The main differentiating features as related to producing anti-D during pregnancy are shown in Table 1 and graphed in the image.